 Daniel’s employment litigation experience spreads across a wide variety of industries, He was a key player representing Indian nationals in wage theft litigation against Tata, taking the overtime claims of information technology workers to a trial victory against CSC, and litigating the discrimination claims of female managers at Costco.

-Daniel has pursued a series of consumer protection cases against major banks and financial services providers.
-Daniel’s efforts helped result in the largest monetary settlement in the history of the Telephone Consumer Protection Act and ended harassing automated calls to millions of consumers.
+Daniel has pursued dozens of class action consumer protection cases against major banks and financial services providers that place robocalls to consumers.
+Daniel’s efforts helped result in the largest monetary settlements in the history of the Telephone Consumer Protection Act and ended harassing robocalls to millions of consumers.

-Daniel has spoken and presented papers on civil rights claims at national employment law conferences, including events sponsored by the American Bar Association’s Section of Labor and Employment Law, the Impact Fund, the UCLA School of Law, the National Employment Lawyers Association, and the Consumer Attorneys of California.
-Daniel currently serves as the Co-Chair for the Lawyers Committee for Civil Rights.
+Daniel has been recognized as a nationwide leader in employment law.
+In 2014, Law360 acknowledged Daniel as one of six of the nation’s top employment lawyers under 40.
+The Daily Journal named him as a “Top 40 Under 40” leading lawyer in California.
+The Recorder endorsed him as one of “50 Lawyers on the Fast Track.”
+Daniel has spoken and presented papers at national employment and consumer law conferences, including events sponsored by the American Bar Association’s Section of Labor and Employment Law, the Mason Judicial Education Program, the Practising Law Institute, the Impact Fund, the UCLA School of Law, the National Employment Lawyers Association, and the Consumer Attorneys of California.
+Daniel has served as the Board Chair for the Lawyers Committee for Civil Rights.

 From 1999 to 2002, Daniel worked as a public school teacher in Oakland, California, where he still lives with his wife, Angelica, and their two children.

 Long form bio (click to open pdf).